Dineshs91/crawler/readme.md

 [![Build Status](https://travis-ci.org/Dineshs91/crawler.svg?branch=test)](https://travis-ci.org/Dineshs91/crawler)
-Crawler:

-Web Crawler browses the Website address specified and creates an index of all directories and subdirectories present.
+Crawler browses the Website address specified and creates an index of all directories and subdirectories present.
 Usage Specify the Web Address.

 The crawler provides with two options for searching the Subdirectories.